-A minimum of 5 grades Level 9-4 at GCSE including English and Maths.Grade 4+ in Science is advised.
+A minimum of 5 grades 9-4 at GCSE including English, Maths and Science.
 Practical sporting abilities are essential.

 What are the benefits?

 This is an interesting and challenging learning experience, linking key sporting ideas with practical performance and gaining insight into the relationships they have with each other.